PrairieTrailDave/SmallBusinessCheckbookWithInvoicing/README.md

 WARNING: When importing payroll liability checks, put the employee withholdings into a withholding account and the business portion of the check into the tax: business portion of that tax.
 WARNING

 When importing checks, the check numbers have to be actual numbers.
 When I had "EFTPS" as the check number, it failed.

+I thought long about adding logging to this program.
+I actually started adding logging.
+Then, I realized that with an "open database", logging is meaningless.
+The value of the open database is that you, as the owner, can use Excel to modify the database when you have made a mistake.
+There is no way to log what you do when doing such modification.
+Ergo, logging is useless as it can't properly capture all changes to the database.

 The Chart of Accounts can be connected to the Federal 1120 form.
 The following are the acceptable values for that field.
 1. "B:EIN"